Preoperative anaemia toolkit

 This toolkit is for healthcare professionals to identify and optimise patients with preoperative anaemia.

-Optimisation of preoperative anaemia improves patient outcomes.
-It reduces the chance of needing a blood transfusion and adverse surgical outcomes, such as poor wound healing and slower mobilisation.
+Optimisation of preoperative anaemia improves patient outcomes including reduced post-operative infection risks, better post-operative mobilisation and reduced length of stay.
+It also reduces the chance of needing a blood transfusion and the associated transfusion risks.

 The preoperative anaemia pathway